emirsultan1/Shell-Project/README.md

 4) Running State: The process resumes the running state after waiting is completed.
 5) Terminated State: After completing its execution, the process moves to the terminated state, where it is cleaned up by the operating system.

+## Some issues we had with the project

+To be honest we were discouraged to actually implement the forkbomb into our shell project as we were afraid it would destroy our pc's.
+Instead i will provide the code for the forkbomb if I were to implement it.
+Code it below------>

+I would have to set a max_processes above next to my libraries.
+I have to set a reasonable number like maybe 5 or 10.
+I would also define a forkbomb delay where there is a delay between forks to ease the system.

+#define MAX_FORKBOMB_PROCESSES 5  // Limit the maximum number of processes
+#define FORKBOMB_DELAY 1  // Delay in seconds between forks, to ease the system load

+void controlledForkbomb() {
+    printf("Launching a controlled forkbomb...
+Please be cautious.\n");
+    int createdProcesses = 0;

+    for (createdProcesses = 0; createdProcesses < MAX_FORKBOMB_PROCESSES; ++createdProcesses) {
+        pid_t pid = fork();

+        if (pid == 0) {
+            // Child process
+            printf("Child process created: %d\n", getpid());
+            sleep(FORKBOMB_DELAY);  // Sleep to simulate work and slow down forking exit(0);  // Child exits
+        } else if (pid > 0) {
+            // Parent process
+            printf("Parent process, created a child: %d\n", pid);
+            sleep(FORKBOMB_DELAY);  // Parent waits before potentially forking again } else {
+            // Fork failed
+            perror("Fork failed");
+            break;
+        }
+    }

+    printf("Controlled forkbomb completed.
+Created %d processes.\n", createdProcesses);
+}